kikwik/gmap-bundle/README.md

 ------------

-- Call the `kw_gmap_script` twig function inside the javascripts block to initialize the GMap library,
+- Call the `kw_gmap_script_tags` twig function inside the javascripts block to initialize the GMap library, eventually pass the optional nonce value
 - then create a new `kwMap` object
 - and call its `init` function that return a promise that is resolved when the map is loaded